airpair/moving-from-sql-to-rethinkdb/post.md

 ![RethinkDB node down](http://i.imgur.com/JX1Xcnm.png)

-In the SQL world scaling is much more of a daunting tasks with a [number of strategies](http://www.slideshare.net/ScaleBase/strategies-for-scaling-my-sql) to be considered dependent upon your specific use case and needs.
+In the SQL world scaling is much more of a daunting task with a [number of strategies](http://www.slideshare.net/ScaleBase/strategies-for-scaling-my-sql) to be considered dependent upon your specific use case and needs.
 To begin with the common approach is to beef up the box on which you are running your database server, known as vertical scaling.
 There is also Master-Slave replication and possibility of directing writes to one db server and reads to another.

 Whichever strategy you adopt when working with an SQL database it is most definitely a more challenging task to complete than in RethinkDB with many more variables.
 In RethinkDB it is incredibly simple to scale, and no extra effort to utilise with ReQL automatically parallelising queries across your cluster.